My name is Radu. I'm a 33-year-old web professional from Romania.

 My most significant project was ThemeSkills.com, a website where I offered WordPress services, along with guides and tutorials.
 It lasted 5 years until I sold it in 2019.

 For several months, I also worked as a freelance blogger for ReadyShip's WordPress blog.
-After that ended, I started to part ways with WordPress, focusing more on web development, which I .
+After that ended, I started to part ways with WordPress, focusing more on web development, which I like very much.

 I started this blog in 2018.
 It was actually called "WebStoked" before I merged it with Radu.link.
 Obviously, since I was still neck-deep in WordPress then, I used WordPress with a light and optimized theme called GeneratePress.
 It has served me well.